 All interested students should submit their paper application materials for admission no later than January 15.

 Notification of Admissions Decisions

-Early applications are encouraged, for offers may be extended to suitably qualified candidates before the application deadline.
-Admissions review begins after January 15, and applicants can expect to be notified of the department's decision within eight to 10 weeks.
-Financial aid offers are made together with admissions offers.
+Admissions review begins after January 15, 2024.
+Applicants can expect to be notified of the department's decision within 8-10 weeks.

 All PhD applications will automatically be considered for financial aid in the from of Graduate Student Research (GSR) fellowships.
 There are no separate forms for financial aid.
 Oral and Craniofacial Sciences graduate student tuition rates are based on rates charged by the Pitt Schools of Health Sciences.

 Please review the GradCAS Applicant Help Center if you have any additional questions.

 Please visit this GradCAS Applicant Help link for browser compatibility and other technical requirements.

 Personal Statement Form

 This statement is a vital part of the application, and carries the most weight in our admissions decisions.
 Discuss on one page your intellectual and professional interest in graduate study in Oral and Craniofacial Sciences.